CodeReaper/find-diff-action/README.md

 # Outputs

-The action outputs two variables, one is a plain new line separated list of changes, the other a regular expression that can match everything on the list of changes.
+The action outputs three variables, one is a plain new line separated list of changes, the second a regular expression that can match everything on the list of changes and the third is a boolean indication of if there was any matches.

 ## Sample for `list`